ucsb-cs56-w18/ucsb-cs56-w18.github.io/_lab/lab01.md

         ![result](gh2.png)

-    - Be sure to add your pair partner as a [collaborator on the github repo](https://ucsb-cs56-pconrad.github.io/topics/github_add_collaborator/).
+2. The person that created the repo should add their pair partner as a [collaborator on the github repo](https://ucsb-cs56-pconrad.github.io/topics/github_add_collaborator/).
+    - You will need their github id in order to do that.
+    - The pair partner that was added needs to accept the invitation in order to get the access (see the linked article for details.)

 2. Configure your CSIL account for git
     - [Detailed Instructions](https://ucsb-cs56-pconrad.github.io/topics/csil_git_configuration/)